ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

     Comparing the two methods, Lax-Wendroff is more prone to developing oscillations and requires a smaller timestep for stability.
 On the other hand, Backward Euler is more robust but it is first-order accurate in time compared to the second-order Lax-Wendroff method.

 * ``macroscopic.sigma_function(x,y,z)``, ``macroscopic.epsilon_function(x,y,z)``, ``macroscopic.mu_function(x,y,z)`` (`string`)
-     To initialize spatially varying conducitivy, permittivity, and permeability, respectively, using a mathematical function in the input.
+     To initialize spatially varying conductivity, permittivity, and permeability, respectively, using a mathematical function in the input.
 Constants required in the mathematical expression can be set using ``my_constants``.
 These parameters are parsed if ``algo.em_solver_medium=macroscopic``.